 - Air Movement: Restricted air movement behind furniture and cupboards, in roof voids, loft areas, and under floor spaces can lead to condensation and timber decay.

 - Ventilation: Proper ventilation is crucial for home condensation control and should be considered for the entire house.
+Ensure fresh air flows through the entire home.
+This includes opening windows regularly, especially after cooking, bathing, or drying clothes indoors.

 - Furniture Placement: Keep large pieces of furniture two to four inches away from walls to improve air movement.